-We believe Furoscix, if approved by the FDA, would allow heart failure patients to receive IV-strength diuresis with earlier discharge from, or potentially without admission to, the high-cost hospital setting.
-Reduced readmission rates, earlier patient discharge, and prevention of hospital admissions would result in reducing the estimated 15 million days patients with heart failure spend in the hospital each year.
-By decreasing the number of days in the hospital, we believe we can drive significant cost savings to payers and hospitals.
+We believe FUROSCIX, if approved by the FDA, would allow heart failure patients to receive IV-strength diuresis potentially without admission to the high-cost hospital setting.
+Prevention of hospital admission and reduced readmission rates would result in reducing the estimated 15 million days patients with heart failure spend in the hospital each year.
+By decreasing the number of admissions and readmissions to hospitals, we believe we can drive significant cost savings to payers and hospitals.